rabstolaf/bwsys/06_golden-node-configuration.md

 > Refer to the document about [Configuring The Headnode](02_configuring-the-headnode.md) to see what you did and do the same here.

 * Go back and take a look at the `/etc/hosts` file in your headnode and make this file identical to that one
-* You could also use `scp` to copy the file from the headnode to the golden node:
+* You could also use `scp` to copy the file from the headnode to the Golden Node:
 * `$ sudo scp *user*@*headnode address*:/etc/hosts /etc/hosts`
 * Test using the same testing process (ssh) as mentioned in the [second document](02_configuring-the-headnode.md)